Neil MacKenzie PT, DPT, OCS

 “My PT, Neil, was friendly, professional, calm and I quickly became confident that he really knows his business.” -L.L.

 Neil has a particular interest in working with athletes and weekend warriors alike, and is passionate about keeping these individuals on their respective playing fields.
-He operates both out of the Grantham clinic as well as the Cioffredi Sports Performance Center in Lebanon.
+He operates out of the Cioffredi Sports Performance Center in Lebanon.
 He has a special interest in working with golfers and became a Titleist Performance Institute certified professional in 2020.
 Neil is also trained and certified in Trigger Point Dry Needling.

 He lives in the Upper Valley with his partner and their rescue dog.
 Outside of the clinic, he enjoys backcountry skiing, mountain biking, ice hockey, golf, and cheering on Boston sports teams.

 “11 Stars!
 Where do I even start?
 I just love PT because Neil has worked and helped me through so much pain and I can’t stop thanking him, he made me so happy.” -Anonymous